 If a bird’s wings are clipped, it’s grounded.
 It basically doesn’t fly.

-That means your bird is on its feet literally 24/7 – Which begs the question, “when was the last time you closely examined your bird feet?”
+That means your bird is on its feet literally 24/7 – Which begs the question, “When was the last time you closely examined your bird’s feet?”

 There are several categories of bird feet including webbed and unwebbed.